Charlie Murphy ‘Hollywood Stories’ True Indeed

 When Eddie would retreat home at the end of his day, the gallivanting began, as told by Charlie Murphy and Rick James.
 It’s when a decade of debauchery would lead to comedic gold.

-The most famous slap chronicled by Chappelle came as the the punchline of, “What did the five fingers say to the face?”
+The most famous slap chronicled by Chappelle came as the the punchline of “What did the five fingers say to the face?”
 Then there was the Eddie Murphy couch-soiling incident, where brothers Murphy joined forces to hold Rick James down in order to “whip his legs.”
-And we know while the severity of the alleged maiming was somewhat contested by James, he stated several times on the record that he remembered grinding is feet on Eddie’s couch simply because the comedian could afford another one.
+And we know while the severity of the alleged maiming was somewhat contested by James, he stated several times on the record that he remembered grinding his feet on Eddie’s couch simply because the comedian could afford another one.

 Yes, Rick James was incorrigible and a habitual line stepper.
-But, Charlie Murphy kept him at bay and always came back for more.
+But Charlie Murphy kept him at bay and always came back for more.
 If it wasn’t a run-in at Studio 54, the two had it out at the China Club.

 Charlie Murphy’s Prince basketball story is a legendary sports moment https://t.co/JTt5PIflVe pic.twitter.com/hYfAEjbplK